Kings and Queens of Scotland from 1005 to the Union of the Crowns in 1603, when James VI succeeded to the throne of England.

 He assumed real power in 1583, and quickly established a strong centralised authority.
 He married Anne of Denmark in 1589.

-As the great-grandson of Mary Tudor he succeeded to the English throne when Elizabeth I died in 1603, thus ending the centuries-old Anglo-Scots border wars.
+As the great-grandson of Margaret Tudor, he succeeded to the English throne when Elizabeth I died in 1603, thus ending the centuries-old Anglo-Scots border wars.

 1603: Union of the crowns of Scotland and England.